JulianKemmerer/PipelineC/README.md

 A C-like(1) hardware description language (HDL)(2) adding automatic pipelining(3) as an additional language construct/compiler feature.

-1. Not actually regular C. But mostly compileable by gcc for doing 'simulation'.
+1. Not actually regular C. But mostly compileable by gcc for doing functional verification/'simulation'.
+   This is for convenience as a familiar bare minimum language prototype, not as an ideal end goal.
+Reach out to help develop something more complex together!
 2. Can reasonably replace Verilog/VHDL.
 Compiler produces synthesizable and somewhat human readable VHDL.
 Hooks exist for inserting raw VHDL / black boxes.
 3. If a computation can be written as pure function without side effects (i.e. no global variables) then it will be autopipelined.
    Conceptually similar to technologies like Intel's variable latency [Hyper-Pipelining](https://www.intel.com/content/www/us/en/programmable/documentation/jbr1444752564689.html#esc1445881961208)